Learning logic programs by combining programs: Conclusions and Limitations

 \section{Conclusions and Limitations}

 We have introduced an approach that learns small non-separable programs that cover some training examples and then tries to combine them to learn programs with many rules and literals.
 We implemented this idea in \name{}, a new system that can learn optimal, recursive, and large programs and perform predicate invention.
 We showed that \name{} always returns an optimal solution if one exists.
 Our empirical results on many domains show that our approach can drastically improve predictive accuracies and reduce learning times compared to other approaches, sometimes reducing learning times from over 60 minutes to a few seconds.
+In other words, \name{} can learn accurate solutions for problems that other systems cannot.
+These substantial improvements should directly help many application areas, such as drug design \cite{Kaalia16}, pathfinding \cite{forest-rubix}, and learning higher-order programs \cite{hopper}.